enspiral-dev-academy/rocking-the-boat/posts/04-typed-html.md

 In the bootcamp, we teach this technique by introducing `express-handlebars` to render pages using its templating language and show dynamic content.
 Handlebars has it's own basic language to handle conditional rendering and iterating over collections and other things.
 Many students shared their learning reflections after the end of the bootcamp and asked why learn handlebars for two weeks then replace it with React.
 Many of them, unfortunately, missed the point and that is not about learning handlebars but it's about learning Server-side Rendering as technique to build web apps.
 However, I agree with the students to some extent.
-The DX and the sytanx is old and we can do better than this.
+The DX and the syntax is old and we can do better than this.
 We can use `jsx` syntax when doing server-side rendering and re-use the cool features that comes with it for React, which brings me to `typed-html`

 ## `typed-html`